TufferDaze/RoR2_PoppyMod/README.md

 ## Issues
 `Other bugs or requests can be tossed over to the GitHub page up top^`
+* Mastery emote cannot be seen nor heard by other players.
 * Standing still during Steadfast Presence looks jank.
 * Larger enemies may be clipped into terrain when using Heroic Charge.
 * Using Heroic Charge too close to bosses may clip the player into terrain.